eaplatanios/tensorflow_scala/README.md

 it's super early for this project, but knowing how to use the TensorFlow Python API and reading the code should be sufficient to get you started.

-## Things Likely to Change

-This is a list of some of the things that are likely to change:
-- **Data Types API:** The current implementation is cumbersome and can be much more elegant in my opinion.
-The main challenge lies in the fact that we need to be able to deal with both string and numeric tensors of different types, with one interface (or using implicit conversions that may fail at runtime -- as is currently being done).
-I think there is no way to avoid the runtime checks due to the interface of the native library not being tensor-type aware.
-- **Tensor API:** Related to the comments about the data type API, plus the fact that we need to support lots of numpy-like operations to make this API useful.

 ## High-Priority TODOs

 It would be awesome if people could contribute to this library.
 Given